T-Display

 PlatformIO

-If your board includes 16MB of flash, ensure you specify this size in the platformio.ini file.
-Otherwise, your firmware will default to using only 4MB:
+If your board includes 16MB of flash, ensure you specify it in the platformio.ini file, or else your firmware defaults to using 4MB:

 [env:lilygo-t-display]